nucleome/nucleserver/README.md

 If using two columns, the column name could be any string user defined.
 Just filled in the column index into the fourth and the fifth column accordingly.
 In sheet "Index", those entries which Id starts with “#” will be ignored when loading.
 Column "Type" is a reserve entry for future data server.
 Currently, just use "track" in this column.
-It support bigWig, bigBed and .hic.
+It support bigWig, bigBed and .hic format files.
 #### Simple Name and URI
 ![Sheet Data Example](https://nucleome.github.io/image/sheetSimpleData.png)